 Put most simply, that’s just not fun at all!
 Didn’t we choose an actor’s life so that we could follow our bliss in the first place?

 This conversation has come up several times in our coaching calls in My BIG Year.
-Want to join the conversation?
+That's why every June in My BIG Year is hiatus month- no calls, no new videos, and no worksheets!
+You can of course catch up this month if you need to!
 Join us for a free trial!

-I recently read Arianna Huffington’s book, Thrive.
+Have you read Arianna Huffington’s book, Thrive?
 It’s one of my new favorites because she talks about what it takes to really be successful – and it doesn’t involve killing yourself day after day!

 Go on Vacation!